unicode-org/icu/docs/userguide/dev/codingguidelines.md

 #### C Equivalents for Classes with Multiple Constructors

-In cases like BreakIterator and NumberFormat, instead of having several different 'open' APIs for each kind of instances, use an enum selector.
+In cases like `BreakIterator` and `NumberFormat`, instead of having several different 'open' APIs for each kind of instances, use an enum selector.

 #### Source File Names